Budweis–Linz–Gmunden Horse-Drawn Railway: The Linz–Gmunden route

-The Rail Operation
+The rail operation

 After the official opening of the railway on August 1, 1832, traffic initially remained limited to freight operations.

 The transportation of people started off with just the occasional journey.
 The first scheduled service began in 1834 with special trains to Urfahr for the Easter market, which carried 2379 passengers.
 Official approval for a passenger service came on May 10, 1836.
 From then, "long distance trains" left at 05:00 from both end stations.
 Around noon, the trains met at the highest point of the route, Kerschbaum; here, passengers had an hour to have a meal at the first train station restaurant in Europe.
 Passengers reached the final station at 19:00.
 In 1840, 10,000 passengers were transported on the railway - a number which rose to 16,000 in 1848.
-During passenger transit, the average speed was between 10–12 km/h, though it could reach up to 15 km/h on downhill stretches.
+During passenger transit, the average speed was between 10 and 12 km/h, though it could reach up to 15 km/h on downhill stretches.
 Passenger trains only ran from April to October.